STAGE by Fraser Taylor, RGI Kelly Gallery, 5th April – 4th May, 2019

 Fraser Taylor studied Printed Textiles at Glasgow School of Art and The Royal College of Art.
 In 1983 he co-founded The Cloth a collective of four who established a studio in London to enable them to engage in projects in fine art and Design.
 Since 1983 he has exhibited internationally.
 As an educator he has lectured at leading fine art and design institutions.
 In 2017 he was awarded an Honorary Professorship from Glasgow School of Art, University of Glasgow and co-founded The Textile Collective.

 While we take every opportunity to ensure the details for Stage: Fraser Taylor are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.

 Looking to reach new customers?
 We offer a variety of advertising options with prices starting from just £30 per month!